magmablinker/redditripperjava/readme.md

-This is a simple programm
+This is a simple program
 which allows you to download
 the top 100 images of any subreddit